 Phase II – Outpatient treatment

-This phase consists of attending a minimum of one weekly group sessions for the next 26 weeks.
-These groups may vary between one to hours in length.
+This phase consists of attending a minimum of one weekly group sessions for the next 6 months (26 weeks).

 Phase III – Monthly monitoring